All-Active HA for NGINX Plus on the Google Cloud Platform

 The deployment combines the following technologies:

-- NGINX Plus – Load balances HTTP connections across multiple instances of two different applications.
-Instructions are provided both for manual installation on a standard GCE VM image and for setting up the prebuilt NGINX Plus VM image available in the Google Marketplace.
+- NGINX Plus – Load balances HTTP connections across multiple instances of two applications.
+We provide instructions for manual installation on a GCE VM image and setting up the prebuilt NGINX Plus VM image.
+Both are available in the Google Marketplace.

 - PHP-FPM – Supports the two sample applications.

-- GCE network load balancer – Provides TCP connectivity between clients and the NGINX Plus load‑balancing (LB) instances in a GCP region, as well as maintaining session persistence for each NGINX Plus instance.
+- GCE network load balancer – Enables TCP connectivity between clients and NGINX Plus load-balancing (LB) instances in a GCP region.
+It also maintains session persistence for each NGINX Plus instance.

 - GCE instance groups – Provide a mechanism for managing a group of VM instances as a unit.